Skip to content ↓

 Year 13

-You will undertake a substantial design, make and evaluate project.
+You will undertake a substantial design, make and evaluate a project.

 Substantial design and make task 45 hours